szhou0202/semantic_uncertainty/README.md

-# Detecting Hallucinations in Large Language Models Using Paraphrase-Augmented Semantic Entropy
+# An investigation into question-based methods for uncertainty detection in LLMs

 This repository builds on the original, now deprecated codebase for semantic uncertainty at [https://github.com/lorenzkuhn/semantic_uncertainty](https://github.com/lorenzkuhn/semantic_uncertainty).